-Cyclopentadienyl complexes - Metallocenes - Synthesis of metallocenes - Reactions of metallocenes -Redox and substitution reactions of ferrocene - Application of ferrocenes - Blood glucose sensors - Synthesis of bent metallocene complexes - Substitution, bonding and structure of arene complexes
+Cyclopentadienyl complexes - Metallocenes - Synthesis of metallocenes - Reactions of metallocenes - Bonding, redox and substitution reactions of ferrocene - Application of ferrocenes - Blood glucose sensors - Synthesis of bent metallocene complexes - Reactivity of bent metallocenes - Substitution, bonding and structure of arene complexes

-Unit IV Metal ions in Biological System
+Unit IV Metal ions in biological system

 Classification of elements according to their action in biological systems, Na & K ion transport, Na / K pump.
 Consequences of excess and deficiency of trace metals.
-Toxicity of metal ions (Hg, Pb, Cd and As) - reasons for toxicity.
-Use of chelating agents in medicine - Cis platin mode of action.
+Toxicity of metal ions (Hg, Pb, Cd and As) - Reasons for toxicity.
+Use of chelating agents in medicine - Cis platin mode of action